benmurden/Web-Audio-API-Mock/README.md

 # Web-Audio-API-Mock
 A mock class for testing apps that use Web Audio API.
-Compatible with headless browsers.
+Compatible with headless browsers like PhantomJS.

 Based on https://github.com/jsantell/allen, but passing jsHint and not using CoffeeScript, this is a simple `AudioContext` mock class that attaches to the `window` object, where there wouldn't ordinarily be such an object on headless browsers.